Drum kit: Tuning equipment

 Drummers use a drum key for tuning their drums and adjusting some drum hardware.
 Besides the basic type of drum key (a T-handled wrench) there are various tuning wrenches and tools.
-Basic drum keys are divided in three types which allows tuning of three types of tuning screws on drums: square (most used), slotted and hexagonal.
+Basic drum keys are divided into three types which allows for tuning of three types of tuning screws on drums: square (most used), slotted, and hexagonal.
 Ratchet-type wrenches allow high-tension drums to be tuned easily.
-Spin keys (utilizing a ball joint) allow rapid head changing.
-Torque-wrench type keys are available, graphically revealing the torque at each lug.
+Spin keys (utilizing a ball joint) allow for rapid head changing.
+Torque-wrench keys are available, graphically revealing the torque given to each lug.
 Also, tension gauges, or meters, which are set on the head, aid drummers to achieve a consistent tuning.
-Drummers can tune drums "by ear" or, in the 2010s, use a digital drum tuner, which "measures tympanic pressure" on the drumhead to provide accurate tuning.
+Drummers can tune drums "by ear" or use a digital drum tuner, which "measures tympanic pressure" on the drumhead to provide accurate tuning.

 Notation and improvisation

-Drum kit music is either written down in music notation (called "drum parts"), learned and played by ear, improvised, or some combination of some or all three of these methods.
-Professional session musician drummers and big band drummers are often required to read drum parts.
+Drum kit music is either written in music notation (called "drum parts"), learned and played by ear, improvised, or some combination of any of all three of these methods.
+Professional session musician drummers and big-band drummers are often required to read drum parts.
 Drum parts are most commonly written on a standard five-line staff.
-In 2016, a special percussion clef is used, while previously the bass clef was used.
-However, even if the bass or no clef is used, each line and space is assigned an instrument of the kit, rather than to a pitch.
+As of 2016, a special percussion clef is used, while previously the bass clef was used.
+However, even if the bass, or no, clef is used, each line and space is assigned an instrument in the kit, rather than a pitch.
 In jazz, traditional music, folk music, rock music, and pop music, drummers are expected to be able to learn songs by ear (from a recording or from another musician who is playing or singing the song) and improvise.
-The degree of improvisation differs in different styles.
+The degree of improvisation differs among different styles.
 Jazz and jazz fusion drummers may have lengthy improvised solos in every song.
 In rock music and blues, there are also drum solos in some songs, although they tend to be shorter than those in jazz.
 Drummers in all popular music and traditional music styles are expected to be able to improvise accompaniment parts to songs, once they are told the genre or style (e.g., shuffle, ballad, blues).

 Recording

-On early recording media (until 1925) such as wax cylinders and discs carved with an engraving needle, sound balancing meant that musicians had to be moved back in the room.
+On early recording media (until 1925), such as wax cylinders and discs carved with an engraving needle, sound balancing meant that musicians had to be moved back in the room.
 Drums were often put far from the horn (part of the mechanical transducer) to reduce sound distortion.

 In the 2020s, drum parts in many popular music styles are often recorded apart from the other instruments and singers, using multitrack recording techniques.
-Once the drums are recorded, the other instruments (rhythm guitar, piano, etc.) and then vocals are added.
-To ensure that the drum tempo is consistent in this type of recording, the drummer usually plays along with a click track (a type of digital metronome) in headphones.
-As such, the ability to play accurately along with a click track has become an important skill for professional drummers.
+Once the drums are recorded, the other instruments (rhythm guitar, piano, etc.), and then vocals, are added.
+To ensure that the drum tempo is consistent at this type of recording, the drummer usually plays along with a click track (a type of digital metronome) in headphones.
+The ability to play accurately along with a click track has become an important skill for professional drummers.